22-23-IBCS/SubstantialPriority/README.md

 # SubstantialPriority
 Justin

-This is Justin's Github Repository
+Welcome to Justin's Github Repository !
+Made to upload projects and assignments related to IBCS 22-23 Really enjoying the class